MicrosoftDocs/ai-builder/ai-builder-docs/get-started-with-object-detection.md

    > [!div class="mx-imgBorder"]
    > ![Select images screen](media/select-images.png "Select images screen")

-1. Select **Upload images** to kick off the upload of your images.
+1. Select **Upload images**.
 1. When the upload is complete, select **Close**.

 ## Tag images

-This section explains the tagging process that is a key part object detection.
+This section explains the tagging process that's a key part of object detection.
 You draw rectangles around the objects of interest, and then assign a name to the rectangle that you want the model to associate with this object.

 1. On the **Tag object in your images** screen, select the first image in your gallery.
-1. To draw a rectangle around an object, press and hold your mouse at the top-left corner of the object and then drag down to the bottom-right corner of the object.
+1. Draw a rectangle around the object: Press and hold your mouse at the upper-left corner of the object and then drag down to the lower-right corner of the object.
 The rectangle should fully encompass the object you want your model to recognize.

    > [!div class="mx-imgBorder"]
    > ![Tag images screen](media/tag-images.png "Tag images screen")